Difference Between CMOS and BIOS

 CMOS is an abbreviation for complementary metal-oxide-semiconductor.
 The CMOS contains information about the system’s setup.
 It is a memory device with volatile storage.

-The BIOS configuration is stored and maintained in CMOS memory, which is a unique sort of memory storage.
-The CMOS microchip is found in a computer program’s southbridge.
+The BIOS configuration is stored and maintained in CMOS memory, a unique storage sort.
+The CMOS microchip is found in a computer program’s Southbridge.

 The BIOS stands for the basic input-output system.
 The BIOS has the function of starting up a computer.